Search This Blog

 A Cartoon Christmas: My Top 5 Christmas Cartoons

-I know this may be just another "Top 5" article, but, I feel like those types of articles give me the ability to mention a bunch of different topics that may spark a memory or emotion in you (and myself!) as we all take a road trip down our memory highway into yesteryear.
+I know this may be just another "Top 5" article, but I feel like those types of articles give me the ability to mention a bunch of different topics that may spark a memory or emotion in you (and myself!) as we all take a road trip down our memory highway into yesteryear.

 5. The Simpson's - "Simpsons Roasting on an Open Fire"

-This may be an odd choice for 5th place and heck it may not even be in your top 10 or even 100... but this is an important one to me.
+This may be an odd choice for 5th place, and heck, it may not even be in your top 10 or even 100... but this is an important one to me.
 Technically, this episode was to be the eighth episode of the series but has the distinction of being the very first episode of The Simpsons to air back in December of 1989.
 It also has the honor of being the only Simpson's episode to air during the 80's.
 This episode is funny and heartwarming and was nominated for two Emmy Awards and was viewed by 13.4 million people on it's very first airing!
 Try getting that many people with ANY show today let alone a brand new cartoon.

 In this episode, Homer Simpson discovers he won't be getting a Christmas bonus and has no money to buy presents for his family after spending money to get Bart's tattoo removed.
 Deciding to keep his financial troubles a secret Homer goes out and gets a job as a shopping mall Santa Claus.
 Desperate for a miracle, Homer and Bart go to the dog-racing track on Christmas Eve in hopes of earning some money but end up adopting a sad abandoned greyhound that they named Santa's Little Helper.
 Even though Homer didn't have presents for his family, having Homer back home and adopting the dog was enough for his family to have a happy Christmas.